 As with Christianity, any exploration of Confucianism as a philosophy must begin with the life of the founder who gave it its name.
 And like the details of Jesus’s life, the indubitable facts of Confucius’s life are thin enough on the ground to allow for a wide range of interpretations.
 In the classic telling, Confucius was a principled would-be reformer of government who refused to compromise his ideals for the sake of his career, and ultimately chose a life of exiled obscurity over one of riches and prestige that were grounded in the personal and political corruption he abhorred.
 But even when reading the most laudatory versions of this telling, it’s hard to avoid the impression that he was also a rigid, pedantic man who must have been rather infuriating to deal with.

-Confucius was born on or about September 28, 551 BC, in the feudal state of Lu, which was nominally a part of the Zhou empire but was in reality an independent political actor.
+Confucius was born on or about September 28, 551 BC, in a town known as Qufu in the feudal state of Lu, which was nominally a part of the Zhou empire but was in reality an independent political actor.
 His birth name was Kong Qiu: Kong being his family name, Qiu, which means “mountain,” his given name.
 In later years, his disciples would refer to him as Kong Fuzi — Fuzi meaning “Master.”
 He would receive his Western name from Jesuit missionaries of the sixteenth century AD, who transliterated the Chinese they were hearing as best they were able.
 Although the result is not correct according to either the Wade-Giles or the Pinyin standard, “Confucius” has become too ingrained in our collective Western consciousness to suffer changing now; even the most scholarly of Western books on the man and his philosophy still employ it.

 Confucian dogma insists that Confucius was a direct descendant of the Shang dynasty emperors, but this is almost certainly a later invention meant to embellish his credentials.
-The tale is ironic not least in that Confucius himself argued stridently that merit should be prioritized over bloodlines and birthright in Chinese society, with the exception only of the emperor himself; this is in fact one of the aspects of his philosophy that strikes us as most modern today.
+The claim is ironic in that Confucius himself argued stridently that merit should be prioritized over bloodlines and birthright in Chinese society, with the exception only of the emperor himself; this is in fact one of the aspects of his philosophy that strikes us as most modern today.